citrix/workspace-linux-domain-pass-through/docs/configuration.md

 To remove all the tickets from the cache, use the command: `kdestroy`

-Once you have obtained the TGT and enabled Domain Pass-Through authentication on StoreFront, you can launch Citrix Receiver and verify that the user for whom you requested a TGT gets logged on automatically and apps/desktops are enumerated:
+Once you have obtained the TGT and enabled Domain Pass-Through authentication on StoreFront, you can launch Citrix Workspace app and verify that the user for whom you requested a TGT gets logged on automatically and apps/desktops are enumerated:

 ![StoreFront](./storefront.png)